senaingrid/docker-ionic/README.md

     - ANDROID_PLATFORMS_VERSION (mandatory, default: 25): the Android SDK Tools platforms version that should be installed and used by Cordova
     - ANDROID_BUILD_TOOLS_VERSION (mandatory, default: 25.0.3): the Android build tools version that should be installed and used by Cordova
     - NODE_VERSION (mandatory, default: 6.9.1): the node version that should be installed globally and used by Cordova and Ionic
-    - NPM_VERSION (mandatory, default: 4.1.2): the npm version that will be installed with node globally
+    - NPM_VERSION (mandatory, default: 5.3.0): the npm version that will be installed with node globally
-    - PACKAGE_MANAGER (mandatory, default: yarn): if yarn or npm should be used as package manager
+    - PACKAGE_MANAGER (mandatory, default: npm): if yarn or npm should be used as package manager
     - CORDOVA_VERSION (mandatory, default: 6.5.0): the Cordova version that will be installed globally and used by Ionic to build the Android APKs
     - IONIC_VERSION (optional, default: 2.2.1): the Ionic version that will be installed globally to power your project
     - TYPESCRIPT_VERSION (optional, default: 2.0.3): the Typescript version that will be installed globally to translate your .ts files